-We are helping poor farmers in the Shan State of Myanmar, make 200% more on their crops using innovative technology from Sweden.
+We are helping poor farmers in the Shan State of Myanmar to increase profits on their crops using innovative technology from Sweden.
 Find out more about our Grain Storage Programme and New Hope Seed Banks.

 We are backing social entrepreneurs who want to use the profits from dairy farming to help the elderly in their community.
 Find out more here.

 We are developing a market for coffee from Myanmar, so more farmers will choose to harvest coffee plants, rather than rely on opium crops to make an income.
 Find out more here.